Beefs4000/social-network-api/README.md

 <div id="top"></div>

-<h3 align="center">E-Commerce App</h3>
+<h3 align="center">Social Media API</h3>
 <div>
   <p align="center">
-    In this project we were tasked with building the back end for an e-commerce site by modifying some supplied starter code.
-    I configured a working Express.js API to use Sequelize to interact with a MySQL database.
-This enables the user to create, update and delete data in the database.
+    In this project I was tasked with making API's to access the backend of a social media website.
+It grants users the ability to add, remove, and update various posts, user information and reactions.
+I used Express.js for routing, a MongoDB database, and the Mongoose ODM.
     <br />
-    <a href="https://github.com/Beefs4000/E-commerce"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/Beefs4000/social-network-api"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://drive.google.com/file/d/1o_FlGMcJXm79cRTHohDzXpjLp4AUcD6V/view">View Demo</a>
+    <a href="https://drive.google.com/file/d/1k_2gFeS_8d_mt45ht4UNod0xgl_wl5OO/view">View Demo</a>
     ·
     </p>
 </div>